 Our dealership sources have also confirmed that new Bajaj Avenger 160 is going to be launched soon.
 The new cruiser comes in the wake of upcoming emission norms.
 The cost of upgrading the 180cc engine to BS-6 is too high.

-Now, Thrustzone reports that the prices of Avenger 160 have been leaked.
-Apparently, it goes for Rs 88,500 (ex-showroom Maharashtra), inclusive of Anti-Lock Braking System (ABS).
+Now, Autocar reports that Apparently, the Bajaj Avenger 160 goes for Rs 81,036 (ex-showroom Maharashtra), inclusive of Anti-Lock Braking System (ABS).

 The engine details are unknown as of now, but it will be similar to what Pulsar NS160 has.
 The 160cc DTS-i oil-cooled 4-valve engine is capable of producing 15.5 BHP and 14.6 Nm of peak torque.